-The BEP Alternative begins south of the BART Warm Springs Station in the City of Fremont and traverses along the UPRR ROW through Milpitas to its terminus near Las Plumas Avenue in San Jose.
+The BEP Alternative begins south of the planned BART Warm Springs Station in the City of Fremont and traverses along the Union Pacific Railroad (UPRR) ROW through Milpitas to its terminus near Las Plumas Avenue in San Jose.
 The BEP Alternative includes the Milpitas and Berryessa BART Stations, several auxiliary and traction power substations, and two yard and shop options.